Amanieu/minicov/README.md

 }
 ```

-If your program is running on a different system than your build system then
+If your program is running on a different system than your build system, then
 you will need to transfer this file back to your build system.

 4. Use a tool such as [grcov] or llvm-cov to generate a human-readable coverage